2000 Enggano earthquake: Damage and casualties

-Extensive damage and landslides populated the Bengkulu area, with minor injuries and damage on Enggano Island.
+According to the USGS' PAGER-CAT catalog, the earthquake killed 103 people and injured up to 2,585 others, however the International Federation of Red Cross and Red Crescent Societies reported 141 deaths.
+At least 85 people were killed, 2,185 were injured, 354 houses were destroyed and 669 others were damaged in mainland Bengkulu, with 43 deaths in North Bengkulu, 39 in South Bengkulu Regency and three in Central Bengkulu.
+The city's main hospital partially collapsed, with only multiple exterior walls remaining.
+Roads connecting to the city were also severely damaged, and power outages were widespread, with 80% of the affected areas still without power by 9 June.

+Although there were only reports of minor injuries, ninety percent of houses were destroyed on Enggano Island; All concrete structures collapsed and most wooden structures were severely damaged there.
 In the village worst struck, several hundred structures were reported in ruins.
-An aftershock measuring 6.2 struck on June 7.

 Aftermath and response

 International relief teams arrived in the region within several days.
 Relief efforts were impeded by fallen telephone poles, which blocked the supplies.
 The main problem found in the affected areas was a lack of water supply and electricity, these facilities having been cut off by oscillation.

 Pope John Paul II expressed his "sincere sympathy" for those families stricken by the earthquake.
 He called for a rapid international response to the quake, and said he would keep its victims in his prayers.
-A Taiwanese rescue team was sent to help victims of the tremor, the first from the country to take part in rescue efforts aside from Asia.
+A Taiwanese rescue team was sent to help victims of the tremor, the first country to take part in rescue efforts from Asia.
 The United States donated US$ 25,000 instantly to relief organizations, Japan offering a grant of US$140,000 and Australia US$143,000 in addition to a two-person team of emergency relief examiners.
+Students from the University of Bengkulu traveled in Red Cross teams consisting of seven people, pulling victims out of the rubble and taking them to first aid posts manned by their colleagues, while politician Mar'ie Muhammad spent three days in Bengkulu, visiting affected areas and organizing the continuation of the relief operation with local authorities.
+Volunteers helped donate 1,000 of a total of 15,000 family kits containing cooking utensils, sarongs, sleeping mats, plastic sheeting and hygienic items.
+Over 400 of the kits were loaded onto a boat and 40 volunteers and the International Federation relief delegate traveled to Enggano Island to carry out the first distribution.